kibook/s1kd-tools/tools/s1kd-upissue/README.md

 -t &lt;urt&gt;
 Set the updateReasonType of the last specified reason for update (-c).

+-u
+Remove RFUs which are not associated with any change markup (by use of the attribute `reasonForUpdateRefIds`).

 -v
 Print the file name of the upissued CSDB object.